TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 - Privacy Preference Policy Control Profiles
 - Google Account Profiles

-Distributing custom profiles involves some risk but no more than using JumpCloud with a custom MDM.
+Distributing custom profiles requires some knowledge of the existing profiles within an organization.
 Profiles in JumpCloud may alter the same preferences as custom profiles.
 Setting a custom password policy profile will conflict with settings in JumpCloud for example.
 It's of utmost importance to test policy deployments before organization wide distribution.

 ### Removal of profiles